 However, they’re adapted to seek out temperatures resembling human body heat, since this means food.

-For this step of the cleaning process, locate anything that can be exposed to high heat – laundry, bedding, curtains, stuffed animals, etc. and put them into a sealable bag so any bed bugs can’t escape.
+For this step of the cleaning process, locate anything that can be exposed to high heat.
+This includes laundry, bedding, curtains, stuffed animals, etc. Put them into a sealable bag so any bed bugs can’t escape.
 Then toss those into the dryer on the highest heat setting.

-Go rent a steamer if you don’t own one (and honestly speaking you should – they’re amazing and kill all sorts of pests and bacteria).
+Go rent a steamer if you don’t own one (and honestly speaking you should – they’re amazing and kill all sorts of pests (ie: carpet beetles) and bacteria).
 Black+Decker makes a great handheld steamer at a good price.

 Back in the 1800s, children felt blessed to get a lump of coal for Christmas because that was often the only source of heat for poor families.
 A single hot coal would be put in a cast iron pan and slipped under the sheets to warm a bed for use.